Updated July 7, 2023

 Insurance Claim Meaning

 An insurance claim is a request to avail the insured support from the insurance company for the damage/loss of the object insured under the policy.
 For example, a fire in Oklahoma on 27 October 2022 damaged approximately 256,629 acres of land.
-The agricultural landowners then raised a claim with the insurance companies to cover their damages.
+The agricultural landowners then sued the insurance companies to cover their damages.

 People who purchase a home, life, health, or auto insurance make regular payments to insurers known as premiums.
 When an incident causes financial damage, such as a car accident, workplace accident, etc., the insured files the claim and receives benefits from the company.